 The simplest answer is that this happened mainly as a matter of logistics.
-It wasn’t really a pre-planned choice to put together an all male team.
+It wasn’t a pre-planned choice to put together an all male team.
 The idea for this program was only conceived several days ago.
 The team invites were made with a group of friends that I was already going to be meeting up with on Sunday or Monday.

 So the thinking was: We’re already going to be hanging out together anyway.
 So why not push ourselves and record an inspired product together?